How to Get a Small Business Loan in 7 Simple Steps

 - State registrations and licenses

-- Legal documentation (articles of incorporation, commercial leases, franchise agreements, etc.)
+- Legal documentation, such as articles of incorporation, commercial leases, franchise agreements, etc.

 If you’re applying for a substantial amount of money, you’ll want to allow your business plan plenty of lead time.
 Depending on the loan and lender, the loan application process can take months.
 Using some avenues, like lending marketplaces, can speed up the application and approval course, but in most cases, actually getting the money isn’t an overnight proposition for startup business loans.

 Beyond the loan amount itself, tacked-on fees can take you by surprise if you’re not paying attention.
 Keep an eye on loan application fees, SBA loan guarantee fees, early repayment fees, and late repayment fees, as they’ll eventually affect your annual percentage rate (APR).
-By now, you should have a reasonable level of comfort with your ability to repay the loan on time and with the payment schedule, the APR, and the included fees.
-If there’s also a tiny bit of trepidation, that’s natural—you’re a small business owner; it comes with the territory.
+By the time you apply, you should have a reasonable level of comfort with your ability to repay the loan on time and with the payment schedule, the APR, and the included fees.

 7. Keep building your financial profile

 While running your own operation doesn’t necessarily get easier, your future small-business loan processes will become more painless going forward, now that you’ve begun building your financial profile.
-Establish and build your business credit, and then you’ll be able to rely upon yourself rather than Powerball odds.
+Establish and build your business credit, and then you’ll be able to rely upon yourself instead of playing the economic odds.

 Depending on if you have an established business or are just starting out, there are many attainable ways to get funding via small-business loans, including personal loans for first-time small-business owners.

 Take a look at your financial wellbeing, documentation, and consider applying for a loan through your local bank, the SBA, or the multitude of online lenders—keeping in mind their specific fees and borrowing terms.

 Wherever you’re at in your business journey, there are multiple options available for a first-time business loan.